ua-datalab/QNLP/Project-Plan.md

 -  BOTTOM LINE: the training QNLP model gives a 72% accuracy on the test set.
 It learns, but isn't doing a perfect memorization.
 We need to complete the pipeline to see performance on the dev set.

 ## October 14th 2024
 - Mithun canceled meeting due to family emergency (dog not well).
-However Mithun did start the experiments.
+	- However Mithun did start the experiments.
 Results are kept [here](https://docs.google.com/spreadsheets/d/1NBINiUsAdrqoO50y_CX_BGGgXcP9Zt6i5nYKvuB70Tg/edit?usp=sharing) inside the tab titled "oct14th2024_noEmb"
 - Will be using the version of the code kept [here](https://github.com/ua-datalab/QNLP/blob/mithun_dev/v7_merging_best_of_both_v6_andv4)

 ## October 9 2024
-- Background story: When megh and mithun met on wed oct 9th 2024- we had two paths we could take. a) there was an investor ready to jump in if we could show that QNLP is great off the shelf for native american languages.
-Earlier results were conducive.
+- Background: When megh and mithun met on wed oct 9th 2024- we had two paths we could take.
+	a. there was an investor ready to jump in if we could show that QNLP is great off the shelf for native american languages.
+		- Earlier results were conducive.
 Right now the status of the code is that, it works end to end without embeddings or khatri's 4 model solution.
-However, we were thinking of give a week of status quo/experiment/parameter search/fine tuning to ensure that out of the box (i.e only 1 off the shelf model in khatri code) works.
-Goal is between october 14th and 18th, we take the code and run it till plain QNLP model train+dev- spread it across various ansatz and diagram convertor, try it on a)uspantek b) english c) spanish, and find the max dev accuracy.
-If nothing inteesting shows up (i.e no high accuracyies/above 80%) we will continue with incorporating embedding path, Planning for next week
+  		- However, we were thinking of give a week of status quo/experiment/parameter search/fine tuning to ensure that out of the box (i.e only 1 off the shelf model in khatri code) works.
+  		- Goal is between october 14th and 18th, we take the code and run it till plain QNLP model train+dev- spread it across various ansatz and diagram convertor, try it on a)uspantek b) english c) spanish, and find the max dev accuracy.
+  		- If nothing inteesting shows up (i.e no high accuracyies/above 80%) we will continue with
+  	b. incorporating embedding path, Planning for next week
 - plan for week of oct 14th to 18th 2024
 - Monday: hackathon for analysis and reporting the performance of the no-embeddings model.
 	- Access F1 scores and analysis of the confusion matrix